front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 You must configure the "Payment Origin URL" in the "Advanced: PWA" with your Front-Commerce URL **for each of your stores**.

 <blockquote class="important">
 **IMPORTANT** please note that enabling or disabling payments in Magento's admin area has no effect on payment methods visible on the storefront.
-This is a *feature* from the module: every active payment methods in Adyen will be available. **You either have to filter them in the frontend or from your Adyen account.**
+This is a *feature* of the module: every active payment method in Adyen will be available. **You either have to filter them in the frontend or from your Adyen account.**
 </blockquote>

 ### Add the Adyen client key in the environment